appcircleio/appcircle-docusaurus/docs/appcircle-api/appcenter-migration-tool.md

 ## How to Uninstall the Tool

-If you installed appcenter-migration-tool tool globally, simply run the following npm command:
+If you installed appcenter-migration-tool globally, simply run the following npm command:

 ```bash
 npm uninstall -g @appcircle/appcenter-migration-tool